DataMigrators/datamigrators.github.io/src/pages/policies/risk_management_policy.md

 ### Guidance on Acceptable Risk ###

-Through its monitoring, review and reporting functions, Data Migrators' Directors will ensure that the University maintains a consistent approach to its assessment of acceptable risk.
+Through its monitoring, review and reporting functions, Data Migrators' Directors will ensure that the Company maintains a consistent approach to its assessment of acceptable risk.

 ### Documentation